Experienced Decatur DUI Lawyers

 How is the OSAH hearing conducted?

-The judge will enforce the Georgia Rules of Evidence, similar to other court proceedings.
+Like other court proceedings, the judge will enforce the Georgia Rules of Evidence.
 Because the burden is on the Decatur DUI officer to establish that the statutory factors were met, the officer testifies first.
-Some jurisdictions allow the DUI officer to have help from the prosecutor’s office, or if the officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the officer on direct examination.
+Some jurisdictions allow the DUI officer to get help from the prosecutor’s office, or if the officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the officer in direct examination.
 The Decatur DUI officer is then subject to cross-examination.
-There are times when our Decatur DUI lawyers may decide to place our clients or other witnesses on the stand for direct examination.
+Sometimes, our Decatur DUI lawyers may decide to place our clients or other witnesses on the stand for direct examination.
 Our witnesses would then be subject to cross-examination from the other side.
 Once the testimony and presentation of the evidence are finished, each side can make a closing argument.
-The judge will then make a decision typically within 5 business days and will transmit that decision to the parties and the Georgia Department of Driver Services.
-If there is an error in how the judge ruled, there is an appellate process available to review the court’s decision.
+The judge will then typically decide within five business days and transmit that decision to the parties and the Georgia Department of Driver Services.
+If there is an error in how the judge ruled, an appellate process is available to review the court’s decision.

 What happens if I win the hearing?

-If the judge finds that one or more of the applicable statutory factors above are not met, then the judge will issue an order reversing the suspension action, transmit it to the Georgia Department of Driver Services, and then Georgia DDS will delete the license suspension action off your driver’s history (no administrative license suspension).
-This does not mean that the Decatur DUI criminal charges are being dismissed, but an OSAH hearing can be a great tool for our Decatur DUI lawyers to gain an advantage in your Decatur DUI criminal case.
+Suppose the judge finds that one or more of the applicable statutory factors above are not met.
+In that case, the judge will issue an order reversing the suspension action and transmit it to the Georgia Department of Driver Services.
+Then, the Georgia DDS will delete the license suspension action from your driver’s history (no administrative license suspension).
+This does not mean that the Decatur DUI criminal charges are being dismissed.
+Still, an OSAH hearing can be an excellent tool for our Decatur DUI lawyers to gain an advantage in your Decatur DUI criminal case.

 What happens if I lose my hearing?

-If the judge finds that all of the applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt), then the judge will issue an order affirming the license suspension and will transmit the order to the Georgia Department of Driver Services, who will then impose the license suspension.
-Again, because the burden on the Decatur DUI officer is so low to meet in these license suspension hearings, there is a good possibility that your license may be suspended, but our Decatur DUI lawyers still may be able to gain an advantage in the Decatur DUI criminal case based on testimony from the hearing.
-If the judge committed an error in a ruling, the decision can be appealed.
-Also, if your Decatur DUI charge is reduced, or dismissed, or you are found not guilty, the suspension is lifted and deleted from your driver’s history as a matter of law.
+Suppose the judge finds that all applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt).
+In that case, the judge will issue an order affirming the license suspension and transmit the order to the Georgia Department of Driver Services, which will then be suspended.
+Again, your license may be suspended because the burden on the Decatur DUI officer is so low to meet in these license suspension hearings.
+However, based on testimony from the hearing, our Decatur DUI lawyers may still be able to gain an advantage in the Decatur DUI criminal case.
+The decision can be appealed if the judge committed an error in a ruling.
+Also, if your Decatur DUI charge is reduced or dismissed, or you are found not guilty, the suspension is lifted and deleted from your driver’s history as a matter of law.

 Can I handle the license suspension hearing myself in my Decatur DUI?

-Because a license suspension hearing from a Georgia DUI arrest is a very complex subject that even many lawyers don’t understand, we strongly encourage you to contact us right away to discuss your Decatur DUI case.
-There are simply too many variables that can impact your driving privileges to be discussed here without knowing the specific facts of your case and your prior criminal history.
+Because a license suspension hearing from a Georgia DUI arrest is a complex subject that even many lawyers don’t understand, we strongly encourage you to contact us immediately to discuss your Decatur DUI case.
+Too many variables can impact your driving privileges, which are to be discussed here without knowing the specific facts of your case and your prior criminal history.
 Remember, you only have 30 days to request a license suspension hearing through the Georgia Department of Driver Services.

 Contact our experienced Decatur DUI lawyers today:

-If you are facing a Decatur DUI charge, or license suspension action, or have been ticketed for a serious traffic offense, contact our experienced Decatur DUI lawyers today.
-We will meet with you free of charge to discuss your options, and provide advice based on our experience in the court where your case will be heard.
+If you are facing a Decatur DUI charge or license suspension action or have been ticketed for a serious traffic offense, contact our experienced Decatur DUI lawyers today.
+We’ll be able to meet with you to talk about your options and give you advice based on our experience in the court, where your case will be heard.
 Call us today at 404.816.8777.